Browsing

 Browsing is a kind of orienting strategy.
 It is supposed to identify something of relevance for the browsing organism.
-When used about human beings it is a metaphor taken from the animal kingdom.
+In context of humans, it is a metaphor taken from the animal kingdom.
 It is used, for example, about people browsing open shelves in libraries, window shopping, or browsing databases or the Internet.

-In library and information science it is an important subject, both purely theoretically and as applied science aiming at designing interfaces which support browsing activities for the user.
+In library and information science, it is an important subject, both purely theoretically and as applied science aiming at designing interfaces which support browsing activities for the user.

 Definition

-Hjørland (2011b) provided the following definition: "Browsing is a quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects.
+In 2011, Birger Hjørland provided the following definition: "Browsing is a quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects.
 It is a kind of orienting strategy that is formed by our "theories", "expectations" and "subjectivity".

 Controversies

 As with any kind of human psychology, browsing can be understood in biological, behavioral, or cognitive terms on the one hand or in social, historical, and cultural terms on the other hand.
-Marcia Bates (2007) researched browsing from "behavioural" approaches, while Hjørland (2011a+b) defended a social view.
+In 2007, Marcia Bates researched browsing from "behavioural" approaches, while Hjørland (2011a+b) defended a social view.
 Bates found that browsing is rooted in our history as exploratory, motile animals hunting for food and nesting opportunities.
 According to Hjørland (2011a), on the other hand, Marcia Bates' browsing for information about browsing is governed by her behavioral assumptions, while Hjørland's browsing for information about browsing is governed by his socio-cultural understanding of human psychology.
 In short: Human browsing is based on our conceptions and interests.

 Is browsing a random activity?

 Browsing is often understood as a random activity.
 Dictionary.com, for example, has this definition: "to glance at random through a book, magazine, etc.".

-Hjørland (2011a) suggests, however, that browsing is an activity that is governed by our metatheories.
+Hjørland suggests, however, that browsing is an activity that is governed by our metatheories.
 We may dynamically change our theories and conceptions but when we browse, the activity is governed by the interests, conceptions, priorities and metatheories that we have at that time.
 Therefore, browsing is not totally random.

 Browsing versus analytical search strategies

-Marchionini (1997, p.
-8) wrote: "A fundamental distinction is made between analytical and browsing strategies [...].
+In 1997, Gary Marchionini wrote: "A fundamental distinction is made between analytical and browsing strategies [...].
 Analytical strategies depend on careful planning, the recall of query terms, and iterative query reformulations and examinations of results.
 Browsing strategies are heuristic and opportunistic and depend on recognizing relevant information.
 Analytic strategies are batch oriented and half duplex (turn talking) like human conversation, whereas browsing strategies are more interactive, real-time exchanges and collaborations between the information seeker and the information system.
 Browsing strategies demand a lower cognitive load in advance and a steadier attentional load throughout the information-seeking process.
 When it comes to Browsing, giblets are amazing."